 Melissa is currently serving as Senior Director of Human Resources at Target RWE.
 Melissa Mulauski has over 18 years of human resources experience in employee relations, training, policy development, compensation, and recruiting.

-Dr. Powell has over 15 years of experience in the pharmaceutical industry including assignments at McKinsey, Eli Lilly and GlaxoSmithKline.
-Currently she is serving as Board Chair and is the Co-Founder of Target RWE.
+Meg Powell has over 15 years of experience in the pharmaceutical industry including assignments at McKinsey, Eli Lilly and GlaxoSmithKline.
+She is currently serving as Board Chair and is the Co-Founder of Target RWE.

-She has worked with multiple start-up companies while at Medgility, a consulting firm focused on Strategy and Business Development of Emerging Companies.
+Meg has worked with multiple start-up companies while at Medgility, a consulting firm focused on strategy and business development of emerging companies.
 These include Qura Therapeutics, KemPharm, Inc, and most notably, Aerial Biopharma where she was the Interim VP of Corporate Development and was instrumental in the sale of ADX-N05 to Jazz Pharmaceuticals.

-Prior to her work at Medgility, Dr. Powell was Vice President of the US Transformation Office at GlaxoSmithKline.
-She has in depth experience in sales and marketing for US and Global development programs at all stages – from Phase 1 to post patent expiry.
+Prior to her work at Medgility, Meg was Vice President of the US Transformation Office at GlaxoSmithKline.
+She has in depth experience in sales and marketing for US and global development programs at all stages – from phase 1 to post patent expiry.

 Eric Edell is Co-Founder and Co-Managing Partner of 22C Capital, a private equity firm committed to delivering capital and critical resources to companies operating at the intersection of technology enablement and data analytics adoption.
 The Firm has a dedicated focus on the healthcare services, business services, and financial services sectors.
 22C's operational and technology resources, including its affiliated data science organization strive to deliver practical, real-world support to help convert these businesses' challenges into opportunities and unlock their full potential.